fenago/datascience-machine-learning/labs/lab_1.md

 In this scenario, we will first install and get ready in a working Python environment:

 - How to work with the IPython/Jupyter Notebook
-- How to use, read and run the code files for this book
-- Then we'll dive into a crash course into understanding Python code:
 - Python basics - part 1
 - Understanding Python code
 - Importing modules